AbiTheFrog/FixedPoint/README.md

     return 0;
 }
 ```

+---

+Math header

+ - abs
+   - defines the absolute value function for fixed point numbers

+ - sin_domain
+   - defines sin function for domain of [0, tau]

+ - cos_domain
+   - defines cos function for domain [0, tau]

+ - sin
+   - defines sin for any domain

+ - cos
+   - defines cos for any domain

+---

 TI84 Calculator Specific Instructions
  - meant for use with 3d game engine rendering (for performance boost compared to using floats)